 |BTEC Level 3 Extended Diploma (formerly BTEC National Diploma)||

 The University will consider applicants holding BTEC National Diploma and Extended National Diploma Qualifications (QCF; NQF;OCR) on a case by case basis.
-Typical offers when made are Distinction*, Distinction, Distinction.
-Please contact us via the enquiries tab for further advice on your individual circumstances.
+Subjects likely to be acceptable are Applied Science, Biomedical Science and Medical Science.
+Typical offers when made are Distinction, Distinction, Distinction.
+Please contact us via the enquiries tab for further advice on your individual circumstances

 34 points overall or 15 points at HL, including Chemistry and Biology 5 at HL or 6 at SL, plus Mathematics 4 at HL or SL